 BOARD OF DIRECTORS:

-Linda L. Lundeen, President, Coldwell Banker Realty // Lori R. Kilian, Vice President, In Spier Interior Decoration // Nick Hengst, Treasurer, Manpower Group // Lily Kubly, Secretary, Mindfulness Entrepreneur // Thayre Faust // Molly Kubly Fritz // Mark Hansen, PhD, Elmbrook Schools // Meg Fetherston Kasch, Community Volunteer // Evelyn Kelly, Crackle Plus // Rosa Kim, MD, Children's Hospital of Wisconsin
+Linda L. Lundeen, President, Coldwell Banker Realty // Lori R. Kilian, Vice President // Nick Hengst, Treasurer, Manpower Group // Lily Kubly, Secretary, Mindfulness Entrepreneur // Thayre Faust // Molly Kubly Fritz // Mark Hansen, PhD, Elmbrook Schools // Meg Fetherston Kasch, Community Volunteer // Dylan Ross, Head of Clinical, Blueprint // Brenda Wesley, Milwaukee Mental Health Advocate

 HONORARY BOARD MEMBER: